DISCIPLINE

 Technology spending tells a story about how decisions are actually made.

 When cost becomes part of the design conversation alongside performance, reliability, and speed, decision quality improves across the board.
+Industry benchmarks consistently place avoidable cloud waste between 20–30%.
+Most teams already have the tools.
+What changes the outcome is whether cost enters the room early enough to influence the decision.

 -